 When do you need to use trade plates?

-Trade plates are issued for traders to complete specific tasks.
-Therefore, they are only to be used for ‘business purposes’ set out by the DVLA.
+Trade plates should only be used for ‘business purposes’ set out by the DVLA.
 These purposes include:

-• Test or trialling accessories and equipment during manufacture, repair, or modification.
+• Testing or trialling accessories and equipment during manufacture, repair, or modification.

 • Proceeding to or from a public weighbridge or by an inspection from a person acting on behalf of the Secretary of State.

-• Testing or trialling for the benefit of a prospective purchaser, or for a person interesting in promoting publicity.
+• Testing or trialling for the benefit of a prospective purchaser, or for a person interested in promoting publicity.

 • For delivering it to a place the purchaser will keep it.